Francis Rawdon Moira Crozier

 - It's Personal: The Tuunbaq willingly isolates itself in the region provided the Inuit keep the tradition of having a shaman to communicate with it, and no one ever trespasses into its territory.
 The Expedition not only wanders in, but they get stuck there.
 So the Tuunbaq woke up one day, and found a bunch of trespassers parked their boats on its front yard.
 Then they accidentally kill its shaman.
 Then they dump said shaman under pack ice like its nothing.
 No wonder the thing is pissed off.

-- Tellingly, the first two people it seems to specifically target are Franklin himself, who gets an absolutely brutal death, and the marine who shot the Shaman, who is left a lifeless husk with a trauamatic brain injury that appears to have left him completely and permanently catatonic.
+- Tellingly, the first two people it seems to specifically target are Franklin himself, who gets an absolutely brutal death, and the marine who shot the Shaman, who is snatched up by the head and crushed in it's hands, before getting his head ripped off and spat back down.
 Both of these people were also in the tent when it attacks the Expedition at the ships for the first time.

 - Taken to the extreme after Hickeys attack on the Inuit.
 The Tuunbaq hadnt bothered the Expedition since its little battle with Blanky.
 Once Hickey kills more natives however, it becomes clearly enraged, showing up out of nowhere and attacking the crew directly, forgoing stealth for the first time.
 It rampages through the camp and kills over 30 people.
 Then it starts stalking the remainder once again.

 - Nothing Is Scarier: While large enough to not have to rely on stealth, the Tuunbaq doesnt like being seen.
 So far, theres yet to be a clear sighting of it.
 The closest we get is a shot of it watching Hickey on the deck, but its still too shrouded in fog to get a good visual of it.
 This only adds to the tension of every scene on the ice.